-The blog community has grown to over 85,000 registered users and is enhancing teaching and learning in a variety of ways around the state.
+The blog community has grown to over 60,000 sites and nearly 100,000 registered users.
+Global2 is enhancing teaching and learning in a variety of ways around the state.

 The size of this network places it as one of the largest examples of a WordPress Multisite network in the world!

 The CampusPress team provides help and support directly to teachers from within the Global2 platform.